escrimaglia/async_netmiko/Readme.md

 ### Running as script

-Note: To connect to the devices, I configured SSH Bastion Host on my Mac.
+[Note] To connect to the devices, I configured SSH Bastion Host on my Mac.

 From your CLI execute the following: